Trailblazer (roller coaster): History

 In 1970, Hersheypark hired R. Duell & Associates to reinvigorate the park, bringing fresh ideas and new attractions to put and keep Hersheypark on the map.
 With only one roller coaster in the park at the time, the Comet, there was a desire to add more and keep the park competing at a national level.
 After receiving several proposals for the new attraction, the park decided to partner with Arrow Development to create Trailblazer.
 The ride was purchased on April 30, 1973, at a cost of $975,000.
 The ride was constructed in what is now the Pioneer Frontier section of the park and opened to the public on May 18, 1974.

-Based off of an illustration of the ride in a 1974 Souvenir book printed before the coaster was finalized, it is speculated that two lift hills may have been a part of a different proposed layout.
+Based on an illustration of the ride in a 1974 Souvenir book printed before the coaster was finalized, it is speculated that two lift hills may have been a part of a different proposed layout.

 The ride received two brand new trains in 2003 built by Premier Rides.
 The main difference with the new cars were individual lap bars for each seat, rather than the single lap bar for each pair of seats.